World's first three-parent IVF baby birth 'revolutionary': doctor

 The procedure, which the U.S. government has forbidden due to perceived risks to the mother and child, is designed to help families with mitochondrial diseases passed down maternally, affecting around one in 6,500 children worldwide.

 The treatment uses the genetic (DNA) material from the parents and an egg donor to create an embryo.
-Some stem-cell scientists say Mexico lacks the regulatory oversight and clinical expertise to carry it out safely.
+Some stem-cell scientists say Mexico lacks the regulatory oversight and clinical expertise to carry it aout safely.

 "This new technology, the first time in human history, a healthy live person that is created by two eggs recombined it together with one sperm," Zhang told Reuters during a fertility conference in New York.
 "This not even has happened in nature."

-Zhang said the mother of the baby has Leigh syndrome, a fatal and inherited disorder caused by mutations in mitochrondial DNA that affect the central nervous system.
+Zhang said the mother of the baby carries the gene for Leigh syndrome, a fatal and inherited disorder caused by mutations in mitochrondial DNA that affect the central nervous system.
 Symptoms begin within a year of a child's birth and lead to death within a span of several years.

 Dr. Egli said that he expects the number of patients seeking such treatments to grow and hopes it will be approved in the U.S.